Ikesee-Ikemefuna/Projects_Data_Analysis/README.md

 --Replace “.” with “-” in phone_number
 SELECT phone_number,REPLACE(phone_number,'.','-') AS Alterd_num FROM employees;

---Presentation and Recommendation
+--Presentation and Recommendation:
-I created a slide deck (ppt/presentation/pack) based on the output of all the analysis, plot the results on the appropriate graphs/charts and made commentaries/recommendations based on my findings.
+--I created a slide deck (ppt/presentation/pack) based on the output of all the analysis, plot the results on the appropriate graphs/charts and made commentaries/recommendations based on my findings.
 I used Pictures, clip art, Shapes including call out buttons etc to communicate my insights.